 That’s why we say “Hunger Doesn’t Have to Happen.”

 Founded in 1979, Food Lifeline is led by a board of directors that represents our community and the food industry.
-Food Lifeline employs a staff of 68 people, from truck drivers to food industry specialists, who all bring a passion to stopping hunger to their work.
+Food Lifeline employs a staff of more than 100 dedicated team members, from truck drivers to food industry specialists, who all bring a passion to stopping hunger to their work.